 Between Tue – Fri, 12pm – 5pm, and Saturday 12.30pm – 3pm, you can get two courses for £15.95, or three courses for £18.95 at Albert’s in Didsbury.

-Each of Society’s fantastic street food traders offers a £10 lunch option from Mon – Thu and every Sunday between 12pm – 3pm, whether it’s pizza, burgers or Korean fried chicken, you’ll be spoilt for choice.
+Each of Society’s fantastic street food traders offers a £10 late afternoon option from 4-6pm every Monday through Friday, whether it’s pizza, burgers or Korean fried chicken, you’ll be spoilt for choice.

 Getting anything for a couple of quid feels like an achievement in itself, when that thing is one of Wolf at the Door’s Chippy Tea baos, it’s even better.
 Other baos, like the Fried Spam and Kimchi and Bhan Mi Tofu, can also be picked up for £2.50.